 Do you feel that your course is too theoretical?
 Are you curious about the Bioengineering field?
 Want to get to work?
-Then, don’t wait any longer and apply to the new CoLab Sessions edition.
+Then CoLab Sessions is ideal for you!

-The CoLab Sessions are collaborations that take place in multiple investigation laboratories during a semester, so that students get in touch with scientific research being developed in the bioengineering field.
+The CoLab Sessions are research internships that take place in multiple investigation laboratories during a semester, so that students get in touch with scientific research being developed in the bioengineering field.

 The CoLabs begin with a visit to the laboratory.
 Such visits provide insight to the students regarding the multiple projects that they may accompany and work in.

 Are you worried about the time commitment that starting a project might have?
-There is no reason to, as these projects have flexible schedules and deadlines and they aren’t very time consuming.
-In fact, most of our students say they worked on it 3 to 5 hours per week.
-Only students who really want to make a bigger commitment do so (like 2 mornings/ afternoons per week).
+There is no reason to, as these projects have flexible schedules and deadlines and aren’t too time consuming.
+In fact, most of our students say they worked on it 4 to 6 hours per week.
+However, if the students are interested and want to make a bigger commitment, they can do so (around 2 mornings/ afternoons per week).

 Testemonials